Sakthan Thampuran: City of Thrissur

 The modern day city of Thrissur owes its origin to Sakthan Thampuran.
-The reason for his love of the town was because his two wives were both born here.
+The reason for his love of the city was because his two wives were both born here.
 They belonged to the Kuruppath and Karimpatta families of Thrissur.
 Sakthan Thampuran transferred his capital from Thrippunithura to Thrissur to found the city.
 He cleared the 60 acre teak forests around the Vadakkunnathan Temple and developed the Thekkinkadu Maidan, which is now at the heart of the city.
 After clearing the forest, he built a circular concrete road now known as Swaraj Round.

 Thrissur Pooram

 The Thrissur Pooram or "Mother of all Poorams", as it was known, was the brainchild of Sakthan Thampuran.
 At the time, Arattupuzha Pooram was the largest temple festival in Kerala.
 Temples in and around the city of Thrissur were regular participants.
 Once, they were denied entry to Arattupuzha Pooram because they were late.
 All the late participant temples went to Sakthan Thampuran, then Maharaja of Cochin, and complained about the issue.
 Thampuran invited all the temples to bring their deities to Thrissur and pay obeisance to Lord Shiva, the deity of the Vadakkunnathan Temple.
 Thampuran classified the participants into two groups, the Western and the Eastern.
 The Western group consisted of the Thiruvambady, Kanimangalam, Laloor, Ayyanthole, and Nethilakkavu temples while the Paramekkavu, Karamukku, Chembukavu, Choorakottukavu and Panamukkamppilly temples came under the eastern group.